 What is the Infectious Diseases Clinical Trials Unit?

-The Ohio State Infectious Diseases Clinical Trials Unit (IDCTU) conducts federally sponsored research studies for the treatment of HIV and AIDS, COVID-19, and other infectious diseases.
-The unit is stffed by an expert, multidisciplinary team of health care professionals.
+The Ohio State Infectious Diseases Clinical Trials Unit (IDCTU) conducts federally sponsored research studies for treatment and prevention of HIV, HIV comorbidities, HIV cure, and other infectious diseases.
+The unit is staffed by an expert, multidisciplinary team of health care professionals.

-The IDCTU is one of 76 global sites within the AIDS Clinical Trials Group (ACTG).
+The IDCTU is one of 65 global sites within the AIDS Clinical Trials Group (ACTG).
 The ACTG conducts research to improve the management of HIV and its comorbidities; develop a cure for HIV; and innovate treatments for tuberculosis, hepatitis B, and emerging infectious diseases.
-The IDCTU has conducted studies within a variety of networks including but not limited to the HIV Prevention Trials Network (HPTN), the MACS/WIHS Combined Cohort (MWCCS), GILEAD Sciences, AstraZeneca and Atea Pharmaceuticals, and ViiV Healthcare.
+The IDCTU has conducted studies within a variety of networks including but not limited to the HIV Prevention Trials Network (HPTN), the MACS/WIHS Combined Cohort (MWCCS), GILEAD Sciences, AstraZeneca, Merck, and ViiV Healthcare.

 Education and Training